goblint/analyzer/docs/artifact-descriptions/esop23.md

 All these claims derive from Fig. 13 (a) and 13 (b).
 The data underlying these tables is produced by running:

-1. Run the script `../bench/update_bench_traces.rb`.
+1. Run the script `../bench/esop23_fig13.rb`.
 This takes ~25 min (see note below).
 2. Open the results HTML `../bench/bench_result/index.html`.

     - The configurations are named the same as in the paper (with the exception that the `Interval` configuration from the paper is named `box` in the table).
-    - The `size` column in the generated table refers to the total line count (including headers, comments, ...), the `LLoC` can be obtained by looking at the first number in parantheses after the runtime.
-      There are some slight deviations between the numbers in the paper and the artifact, that are due to different versions of library functions caused by different versions of `glibc`.
+    - There are some slight deviations between the `LLoCs` in the paper and the artifact, that are due to different versions of library functions caused by different versions of `glibc`.
     - The number of threads and which are unique is given by the numbers following `T:` in the parenthesis after the runtimes